Nazaré is in the Leiria District of the Silver Coast area of Portugal and has three distinct neighbourhoods:

 In the 14th century, a magnificent church – Sanctuary of Our Lady of Nazaré – was funded, near the place of the chapel, by King Ferdinand, whilst on a pilgrimage to Nazaré.
 This church has been added to and adapted over the years and now offers a welcoming haven for the pilgrims who travel to see the wooden statue of Our Lady.

 The Feast of Nazaré is celebrated on the 8th of September, with the area having a regional holiday on that day.

-Nazaré is famed for it’s breath takingly large waves, which attract professional surfers to the Silver Coast area to try and beat the waves.
-At the time of writing, Portugal’s surfer Hugo Vau is waiting for verification from The Guinness Book of Records, to see if the 35 meter high wave he surfed on January 17, 2018, at Nazaré will be recognised as the biggest wave ever surfed.
+Nazaré is famous for its breath taking large waves, which attract professional surfers to the Silver Coast area to try and beat the world record.
+Portugal’s surfer Hugo Vau claims to have surfed a 115 foot high wave on January 17, 2018.
+To date this has never been confirmed.

 Nazaré provides all the usual amenities you would expect to find in a seaside town: